ezell38/Hello_CircuitPython/README.md

 ### Reflection

-While uploading the code onto the Metro board I realized that I had it set to upload to my file and not to the board.
-I had to save it as "code" in my CircuitPython folder.
+While uploading the code onto the Metro board I realized that I had been uploading it onto my computer and not to the board.
+I had to save it as "code.py" in my CircuitPython folder.

 ## CircuitPython_Distance